 With Fellow's analytics section, you can see how your workspace is using Fellow as a whole, and how active each team is.
-Plus you'll be able to check and discover who completes the most action items, who is keeping on top of their 1-on-1s, or who is attending too many meetings.

 To find this section, click on your avatar or company logo.
 Then select "Analytics"